justinjiajia/bigdata_lab/java_execution_order.md

 ## Experiments

-the public class or the 1st class with a static block or a static function definition, which comes first, is loaded first. and if it is a derived class, all its superclasses are loaded first according to hierarchical order
+The public class or the 1st class with a static block or a static function definition, which comes first, is loaded first. and if it is a derived class, all its superclasses are loaded first according to hierarchical order.
+Other classes are skipped.

 ```shell
  % java --version